VRCFury/VRCFury/CONTRIBUTING.md

 * Commit, and submit a Pull request with your changes.
   * Don't forget to include the snippet described in the `License Requirements`.
   * Don't forget to add your name to the bottom of this page if you feel your change was substantial!
+* When you're finished, you can return to the main version by removing your package from the Package Manager tab, then reinstalling normally using your preferred method.

 ## License Requirements

 For source code contributions to be accepted, you must have full, 100% ownership of the contribution, and you must release your contribution into the public domain.
-This is to ensure that the VRCFury license may be adjusted in the future if needed, to prevent unintended commercial, illegal, or immoral use.
+This is to ensure that the license may be adjusted in the future if needed, to prevent unintended commercial, illegal, or immoral use.
 Pasting `The Unlicense` into your merge request is sufficient for this purpose.

 ```
 The changes made in this contribution are free and unencumbered software